samueleaton/screwy/README.md

 - **alwaysOnTop**, whether the window is always in front of other windows
 - **font-stack**, the fonts in the GUI
 - **theme**, choose a light or dark theme for window
+- **hotkeys**, define hotkey combinations that will trigger npm scripts

 **.nsgrc Example**
 ```